 Professor Steve Peters has written a book called The Chimp Paradox.
 It explains how to manage the areas in the brain that cause you to flip out, get angry, panic, get anxious and generally act illogically in stressful conditions.
 It involves understanding an area in the brain which he calls the “Chimp“.
 The Everestmax team all managed their chimps incredibly well in very stressful situations.
 Having this mental tool kit saves energy that can so easily get wasted on negative emotions and negative outcomes.
 There is only so much energy you can have in a day so save it for the good things in life!

-Pauline is available for motivational speaking or Positive Mindset Workshops from November 2017.
-To check her availability for your event or conference contact our dedicated team on 02031377353 or email email@example.com
+Pauline is available for motivational speaking & Positive Mindset Workshops.
+To check her availability for your event or conference contact our dedicated team on 02031377353 or email firstname.lastname@example.org

 Find out more about our Motivational Speakers